serilog/serilog-extensions-hosting/README.md

 This has the advantage of making the `hostingContext`'s `Configuration` object available for configuration of the logger, but at the expense of ignoring `Exception`s raised earlier in program startup.

 If this method is used, `Log.Logger` is assigned implicitly, and closed when the app is shut down.

-### Versioning

-This package tracks the versioning and target framework support of its [_Microsoft.Extensions.Hosting_](https://nuget.org/packages/Microsoft.Extensions.Hosting) dependency.